WebSiteX5/wsx5-developers-guide/docs/optional-objects/localizations-xml.md

 It is mandatory to fill in at least the English localization in the file.

 To access the localizations from the manifest.xml file, add the `l10n-id` attribute to the xml element you want to localize.
-The `l10n-id` attribute must contain a localization id that was previously specified in the localization.xml file using the `<Key>` tag as reported in the following example.
+The `l10n-id` attribute must contain a localization id that was previously specified in the `localizations.xml` file using the `<Key>` tag as reported in the following example.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>